WEDDING DRESS SHOPPING TIPS

 Typically, it’s best to order a wedding dress size based on your waist measurement and have the dress altered by a professional to fit your bust and hips.
-This may vary of course depending on the cut of the dress, but your consultant will have the knowledge to guide you.
+This may vary depending on the cut of the dress.
+Your consultant will have the knowledge to guide you.
 That bring us to…

 Professional tailors ONLY!

 Hire ONLY a professional alterations person who specializes in bridal.
 Wedding dresses are made with unique fabrics; lace, tulle, silks cut on the bias – cut on the what?
 Exactly – your wedding dress is not the garment you want your local dry cleaner to take apart and re-stitch!
 Some gowns must be taken up at the waist instead of hemmed.
 Other gowns can be let out up to 2 sizes if needed, some cannot.
 A professional bridal tailor will have the expertise to fit your dress to your body perfectly.
 If the salon where your dress was purchased does not have an in-house alterations department, your consultant will have recommendations for local professionals.
 And don’t forget to take your wedding shoes to your appointment!